DeMoehn/BOSE-alarm-and-control/README.md

   - Try `netstat -an | grep 5984`, it should say `tcp        0      0 0.0.0.0:5984            0.0.0.0:*               LISTEN`, instead of `tcp        0      0 127.0.0.1:5984          0.0.0.0:*               LISTEN`
   - Now try to access the database on your Rascurl -xpberry PI from a local machine with `curl -X GET http://<PI-IP>:5984`

-## Prepare CouchDB
-- Go to the file `config.json` and look for "couchDB" and then "ip": "192.168.1.220"," on line 4
-- Change `ip": "192.168.1.220"` to your couchDB IP address
-- In the "RaPi-Smarthome" Folder, use `sudo chmod +x ./dbsetup/dbsetup.sh` to make the file executable
-- Run `./dbsetup/dbsetup.sh` and follow the installation process

 ## Download Git & Forever
 - Use `sudo apt-get install git` to install Git on the Raspberry Pi
 - Use `sudo npm install forever -g` to install Forever (https://github.com/foreverjs/forever) on the Raspberry Pi (Keeps scripts running)